1231301695/TT4L_G6_Requirements_Project/SRS.md

 2. **Site or Mission-Related Features**

    **Custom Branding and UI Customization:**
-   The platform must support university-specific branding, including logos, colors, header styles, and portal names, to reflect the institution’s visual identity.
+   The platform must support university-specific branding, including logos, colors, header styles, and system names, to reflect the institution’s visual identity.

    **Localization and Language Support:**
-   The portal should support localization, including the ability to present content in different languages and adapt date/time formats based on the region or user preference.
+   The system should support localization, including the ability to present content in different languages and adapt date/time formats based on the region or user preference.

    **Campus-Specific Event Configuration:**
    Site-specific setup is required for configuring academic events, holidays, registration dates, and system reminders that align with each university’s operational calendar.